yunqu/PYNQ-base-derivative/README.md

     ```shell
     make device=xc7z010clg400-1
     ```
+    To check the boards and devices supported, users can refer to the table listed at the end of this README.

 5. (optional) If you also want to generate the corresponding SDx platform for a specific board:
 	```shell